hexdreamer/tesseract-build/README.md

 <!-- markdownlint-disable-file MD033 -->
-# Multilingual OCR for your for iOS or macOS project
+# Multilingual OCR for Swift and your iOS/macOS project

 Welcome to our project, **Tesseract OCR in your Xcode Project**.
-This will guide you through the process of building the Tesseract C++ library for OCR and using its API in your Xcode project, easily.
+This will guide you through the process of building the Tesseract OCR library and using its API from Swift in your Xcode project, easily.

 Like, this *easy*:

 1. **git clone** or download this repo
 1. **cd** to the repo
-1. run **$BUILDDIR/build_all.sh**
+1. run **./Scripts/build/build_all.sh**
     1. wait for successful build
 1. run **./Scripts/test_tesseract.sh**, to get some language recognition data and test the build
 1. open **iOCR/iOCR.xcodeproj**